publiclab/plots2/doc/LOGIN_SYSTEMS.md

 For a new account creation, `email_prefix` i.e. the part of email before `@` symbol, is used as username.
 In case there exists a user with the same username then randomly generated hexadecimal code is appended to the email_prefix.
 Then this email_prefix is used as username.
 Corresponding code is present in https://github.com/publiclab/plots2/blob/master/app/models/user.rb and https://github.com/publiclab/plots2/blob/master/app/controllers/user_sessions_controller.rb.

 6) Usertags are used to store the provider and the uid for authentication.
-The client may delete his/her usertag via the profile page in order to delete the corresponding provider from his/her account
+The client may delete their usertag via the profile page in order to delete the corresponding provider from their account.

 The functionality of this system is demonstrated on https://publiclab.org/oauth.